 Information governance (IG) is a business information management discipline that is constantly evolving.
 From increasing regulations to the rapid output of information, businesses are creating more content while trying to comply with stricter rules surrounding data and privacy.
-As sanctions against those who fail to take proper precautions become more severe, it is imperative that businesses understand the important role that IG plays in relation to long-term growth and success.
+As sanctions against those who fail to take proper precautions become more severe, it is imperative that businesses understand the important role that an IG program plays in relation to long-term growth and success.

 An organization that fails to comply with regulations can face: